iamlorddop/sorting-methods/README.md

 ## For contributors

-You can fork this repository and add a sorting parsing folder in another programming language.
+You can fork this repository and add a sorting method folder in another programming language.

 Structure:
 - `/name-of-sorting-method/name-of-programming-language/your-file-is-in-another-programming-language`